jackdewinter/pymarkdown/readme.md

 - scan GFM and ensure Unicode whitespace uses actual Unicode whitespace, not just whitespace
 - look for cases where " " is used, and convert to whitespace helper
 - complete list of Unicode punctuation characters
+- Atx headings only consider space, not whitespace?
+  - impact to MD018 to MD021?

 ## Features - Correctness